 Honestly, for such a “new” series it sure has repeated a lot.
 I think the New part should have dropped off long ago.
 We are seeing the same formula from New Super Mario Bros./Galaxy and it hasn’t changed, not one bit.
 There are just a few additions to accommodate the Wii U gamepad and those aren’t even that impressive or necessary.

 If you have played games from the series you know what you’re in for.
-This time around the games difficulty is ramped up to 11 and the addition of four player co-op can either help or break the game.
+This time around the difficulty of the game is ramped up to 11 and the addition of a four-player co-op can either help or break the game.
 The biggest addition is the Boost Mode from the gamepad user.
 You can see everyone on screen and can tap to lay blocks that your buddies can jump on.
 You can defeat enemies for them, help with bosses, stop items from running away, and even help block obstacles.
 This is both a blessing and a curse.
 With just one or two people it’s easy, but with three or more you can’t keep track of everyone.
 If you lay successful blocks you get a rainbow star which makes you invincible and you can defeat anything.
 A lot of times you will place a block wrong and kill everyone because Wiimote players rely on the Boost guy a lot.

 It’s also mindless fun, but the game’s difficulty will make everyone throw their controllers.
 I restarted levels 20+ times because I just could not get through them.
 Nintendo continues to offer cheats, and the worst one yet is the Luigi demo.
 You can literally hit a green block and watch Luigi complete the level for you so you can move on.
 What kind of crap is that?
 Is this what we’re teaching the new generation of gamers Nintendo?
 That games will beat themselves?
 Half the time I didn’t care because after losing 25 lives and rotating the gamepad to friends we just couldn’t beat the level.
 There is a large variety and there are some fun power-ups like the ice flower, but most people will give up early on.